Common questions, answered.

 What does it mean to be an independent school?

 Mustard Seed School is a member of the New Jersey Association of Independent Schools (NJAIS).
 Independent schools do not rely upon public funding, but rather are funded through tuition, charitable contributions, and endowment revenue.
-This enables them to have distinct missions, such as Mustard Seed School's mission to the urban poor.
+This enables these schools to have distinct missions, such as Mustard Seed School’s mission to the urban poor.
 Independent schools are governed by a Board of Trustees.

 Does part of the tuition I pay go toward funding other students?

 No, the tuition that you pay does not fund other students.
 The tuition that you pay only goes toward the education of your child.
 Each year, Mustard Seed School raises the money to fund its generous financial aid program.

 Do you have to be a Christian family to attend the school?